 Typically, an auto credit score gives more weight to a person’s payment history on vehicles.
 Someone who has missed a few payments on a credit card but has managed to make full, on-time payments on their car loans will probably be able to qualify for a new auto loan.
-Bad credit refinancing for their old loan is possible to recapture some of the equity they have accumulated, even though he or she may not be able to get a new credit card.
+Bad credit refinancing for their old loan is possible to recapture some of the equity they have accumulated.
+Reputable subprime auto lenders base their loan on Their job and income at that time, even though they may not be able to get a new credit card.

 What is a Subprime Car Loan?

 A Subprime car loan is a particular type of car loan designed for people with poor credit histories.
 A credit score is often considered being “bad” or “poor” when the FICO score falls under 640.
 Those that have credit scores that lie under 640 are labeled by many lenders as being risky to deal with, and therefore, it is hard for them to find loans or lines of credit.
-A subprime auto loan can be used to rebuild credit when you can’t qualify for a loan because of a low credit score.
+The best subprime auto lenders know that subprime auto loans can be used to rebuild credit when you can’t qualify for a loan because of a low credit score.

 Subprime auto loans get a bad rap because of their high interest rates.
 However, this is still a reliable form of funding for people today.
 The high interest rates protect the lender in case a person is unable to repay the loan.
 Accessing subprime funding is easy because many reputable lenders offer them to people who have spotty credit histories.
 All a person has to do is prove they have a source of income so that lenders can be sure their loan can be paid back.